robbrit/lispyscript/README.md

 #### For Overview, documentation, usage, try it, examples see
 #### [http://lispyscript.com](http://lispyscript.com)

+This is a fork of the original [https://github.com/santoshrajan/lispyscript](LispyScript).
+This fork allows you to compile arbitrary LispyScript expressions into Javascript functions at run-time.

 ## A Javascript with Lispy syntax and Macros!
 Lispyscript is Javascript using a 'Lispy' syntax, and compiles to Javascript.